brunoia/brunoia/README.md

 A highly motivated Front-End Web Developer that is always looking for new challenges.

-- 📚 Currently improving React skills and learning Node.
+- 📚 Currently improving React skills.
 - 💻 [PORTFOLIO](https://www.brunoialmeida.com/)!